khalilmustapha/simple-demo/README.md

-# simple-demo
+# Simple Example Repository
-this is simple repository for training
+this is just an example repository for training purposes.